edoktay/msir/README.md

 ## Requirements
 * The codes have been developed and tested with MATLAB 2020a.
 * tsir_test_ss.m requires ssget MATLAB interface for testing the algorithm on matrices in SuiteSparse collection.
-* The codes require Cleve Laboratory to perform half precision computations and Advanpix Multiprecision Computing Toolbox for extended precision computations.
+* The codes require the Advanpix Multiprecision Computing Toolbox for extended precision computations.
 A free trial of Advanpix is available for download from https://www.advanpix.com/.
-    * If you prefer to not use the Advanpix library, use the code within the vpa directory, which uses MATLAB's vpa to perform higher precision computations.
-Note that this is much slower than Advanpix.